open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

                roleRef:
                  apiGroup: rbac.authorization.k8s.io
                  kind: Role
-                 name: cm-reader # should be created by user
+                 # should be created by user; the addon manager will grant the permission to the agent, so if the
+                 # role/clusterRole contains some permissions that the addon manager doesn't have, user needs to grant
+                 # the permission to the addon-manager (service account open-cluster-management-hub/addon-manager-controller-sa),
+                 # otherwise the addon manager will fail to grant the permission to the agent
+                 name: cm-reader
                singleNamespace:
                  namespace: open-cluster-management
        - type: CustomSigner